mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 - Bulk load (`COPY`) now uses bulk inserts instead of inserting one row at a time;
 - Last but not least, it's now possible for foreign keys to reference partitioned tables, which is a must-have to guarantee consistency and integrity.

-To be able to leverage on these performance improvements and features (especially the foreign key constraints) we want to use PostgreSQL 12 from start.
+To be able to leverage these performance improvements and features (especially the foreign key constraints) we want to use PostgreSQL 12 from start.

 For self-managed instances, GitLab currently ships with PostgreSQL 11, but GitLab 14.0 and PostgreSQL 12 will most likely land before we ship the metadata database support for self-managed instances.